-When we drive in our cars we don’t rely on just the seatbelts to protect us.
-We don’t rely on just the airbags or the anti-lock brakes or the mirrors or the sensors alone.
+When we drive in our cars we don’t rely on a single safety feature to protect us.
+We don’t rely on just seatbelts or the airbags or the anti-lock brakes or the mirrors or the sensors alone.
 We rely on them all working together in harmony, a symphony designed to provide us with layers of protection from a broad spectrum of risks while we’re driving.
 We call this design Defense-in-Depth.

 Security on and offline is the same.
 We need multiple layers for that, too.
 If we rely on a single tool or tactic or strategy, such as only antivirus or physical locks or a security policy or cyber insurance alone to protect us – we’ll eventually regret it.

 It’s the holiday season and this is the time of year we’re all too aware how much phishing really sucks.
 It’s a persistent nuisance at best and potentially catastrophic at worst.
 While technology isn’t able to catch all of it 100% of the time, DMARC is one of these important layers of defense that helps to dramatically minimize the amount of phishing emails that get through to our inboxes.